Sunwood-ai-labs/aws-terraform-sandbox/docs/README.en.md

 </p>

 >[!IMPORTANT]
->Nearly 90% of this repository's release notes, README, and commit messages were generated using [claude.ai](https://claude.ai/) and [ChatGPT4](https://chatgpt.com/) through [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), and [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).
+>Nearly 90% of the release notes, README, and commit messages in this repository are generated using [claude.ai](https://claude.ai/), [ChatGPT4](https://chatgpt.com/), and [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).

-## 🌟 Getting Started
+## 🌟 Introduction

-**aws-terraform-sandbox** is an experimental platform designed to automate and manage AWS cloud infrastructure using Terraform.
-This repository aims to leverage generative AI for creating Terraform scripts and learning through trial and error in building cloud infrastructure.
+**aws-terraform-sandbox** is an experimental platform for automating and managing the infrastructure of AWS cloud environments with Terraform.
+This repository aims to create Terraform scripts using generative AI, learn by trial and error, and build cloud infrastructure.

-It provides various Terraform templates and scripts for safe experimentation in real AWS environments.
+We provide scripts that allow you to safely experiment with real AWS environments using various Terraform templates and scripts.
 It also includes guidelines for designing and implementing infrastructure using generative AI.

-## 🚀 How to Start
+## 🚀 Getting Started

 1. Clone the repository:
    ```